lrvick/github-forged-sigs/README.md

 lock in chrome even if they didn't have HTTPS at all, but just clicked a button in a Google interface somewhere.

-Design flaws like these demonstrates GitHub misunderstands the threat models and assumptions around commit signing and verification and overloaded the meaning of the green "verified" in the web interface breaking git and GPG compatibility in the process.
+Design flaws like these demonstrate GitHub misunderstands the threat models and assumptions around commit signing and verification and overloaded the meaning of the green "verified" in the web interface breaking git and GPG compatibility in the process.